 Rachel also recommends Herbert’s Tearoom in Tissington as being dog friendly and a great place for coffee and cake or lunch.
-Tissington isn’t somewhere I know very well but I recently read a really great guide from travel blogger Be-lavie which you might like to check out.
+(PS check out this really great guide to Tissington from travel blogger Be-lavie).

 The Lathkil Hotel near Bakewell is good for views.
 This 19th century pub looks a little old fashioned inside, but is a great choice if the weather is good.
 Perched above the stunning Lathkill Dale, the pub enjoys one of the most spectacular views from any pub in the county.

 Another great place for views is The Fox and Goose Inn in Wigley, just outside Chesterfield.
 It’s a traditional country inn with stunning panoramic views.
 They allow dogs in the bar area and outside.
 Currently open only at weekends.